This homeschool mom gig is not what I thought it was going to be.

 •Author, Catholic Morning Time Plans•

-Genie (“Jenny”) is a Catholic homeschooling mom to a rascal of 5 rowdy boys and 2 equally energetic girls, all 10 and under, deep in the heart of Texas.
-After the school, when not working around their little farm, you can find her busy inside listening to the works of Flannery O’Connor and G. K. Chesterton, or Brideshead Revisited
+Genie (“Jenny”) is a Catholic homeschooling mom to a rascal of 5 rowdy boys and 2 equally energetic girls deep in the heart of Texas.
+After school, when not working around their little farm, you can find her busy inside listening to the works of Flannery O’Connor and G. K. Chesterton, or Brideshead Revisited for the 15th time.

 When life permits she muses about liturgical living and homeschooling with littles at BarefootAbbey.com